ckeditor/ckeditor4-docs/docs/guide/dev/configuration/README.md

 If you are wondering what CKEditor features are available, head to the {@link guide/dev/features/README Functionality Overview} section.
 You will find a many editor features categorized and explained there, along with references to configuration options that let you customize them.

-The Functionality Overview section is complemented by [CKEditor SDK](http://sdk.ckeditor.com), an awesome collection of **working editor samples** that present all concepts discussed there and what is even more compelling, let you **download the source code** of each example with just one button click, ready to copy and paste into your own CKEditor implementation!
+The Functionality Overview section is complemented by {@linksdk index CKEditor SDK}, an awesome collection of **working editor samples** that present all concepts discussed there and what is even more compelling, let you **download the source code** of each example with just one button click, ready to copy and paste into your own CKEditor implementation!